 The taking was with the intent to permanently or temporarily deprive the person or the owner of the money or other property; and,

 During the course of the taking there was the use of force, violence, assault, or putting the victim in a state of fear.

 The term “in the course of committing the robbery” also includes an act committed during an attempted robbery or while in flight after the attempt or commission of a robbery.
 An act could be considered in the course of the robbery if it happened before or after the property was stolen or was attempted to be stolen

 The punishments for robbery depend on whether the person accused carried or used a weapon during the commission of the robbery and whether the weapon qualified as either a firearm or other deadly weapon.

 In most cases, robbery is charged as a second-degree felony punishable by up to 15 years of incarceration.
 However, if the accused carried a weapon in the course of the robbery, the charge would be an Aggravated Robbery, which is a first-degree felony.

 If in the course of committing the robbery the offender carried a firearm or other deadly weapon, then the robbery is a felony of the first degree, which is punishable by life in prison.

 Robbery by Sudden Snatching

-Florida Statute Section 812.131 created the criminal offense of robbery by sudden snatching.
+Florida Statutes Section 812.131 created the criminal offense of Robbery by Sudden Snatching.
 This crime is one of the most common forms of robbery committed by juveniles in the state of Florida.
 The crime is often called “purse snatching.”

 Under the statutory scheme for sudden snatching robbery, it is not necessary for the prosecutor with the State Attorney’s office to show: